LaTeX Tutorial

 \end{itemize}

-1. First thing
+- First thing

-2. Second thing
+- Second thing

-• A sub-thing
+- A sub-thing

-• Another sub-thing
+- Another sub-thing

-3. Third thing
+- Third thing

-It is easy to change the bullet symbol using square brackets after the \item, for example, \item[-] will give a dash as the bullet.
-You can even use words as bullets, for example, \item[One].
+It is easy to change the bullet symbol using square brackets after the \item,

 Tables

-The tabular command is used to typeset tables.
+command is used to typeset tables.

-• The table data follows the \begin{tabular} command:
+- The table data follows the

-• & is placed between columns.
+is placed between columns.\\

-• \hline inserts a horizontal line.
+inserts a horizontal line.l

-• r for a column of right-aligned text.
+for a column of right-aligned text.c

-• c for a column of centre-aligned text.
+for a column of centre-aligned text.|

-• | for a vertical line.
+for a vertical line.

-• The command \end{tabular} finishes the table.
+finishes the table.

 \begin{tabular}{|l|l|}